 - Prescription products, such as lindane and malathione—These may be prescribed because some cases of head lice are resistant to pyrethrin and permethrin.

-The Food and Drug Administration (FDA) includes a warning on prescription shampoos and lotions containing lindane because, in rare cases, it can cause serious side effects, including seizure and death.
+The Food and Drug Administration (FDA) includes a warning on prescription shampoos and lotions containing lindane.
+In rare cases, it can cause serious side effects, including seizure and death.
 Those especially at risk include:

 - Young children

 - People with certain skin conditions

 A fine-toothed comb designed to capture and remove the lice and nits often comes with medicated shampoos and lotions.
 The teeth of the comb should be long and tapered and set so close that combing removes virtually all lice and nits.
 This comb can also be used to check for lice after treatment.

 Wash all bedding and clothing in hot water and dry them in a dryer using high heat.
 Vacuum floors, beds, chairs, car seats, and headrests—any place that the person with lice has been.
 Soak combs and brushes in hot water for 5-10 minutes.
 Items that cannot be washed, such as stuffed animals, can be sealed in a plastic bag for 2 weeks.

 There are many unproven head lice remedies.
 The problem with using herbal remedies is that if they do not work, the head lice population can increase unchecked, worsening the infestation and associated symptoms.
 Further, they are not regulated by the FDA.

 Some herbal remedies, though, have shown to be effective in clinical trials.
 An example is a spray that contains coconut oil and anise.
 If you are unsure of which product to use, talk to the doctor.